anarkiwi/sid-wizard/README.txt

 ;===============================================================================
 ;--- M64 update II: NMI SYNC ---

-First poc for external MIDI sync IN triggered by VESSEL from an incoming MIDI SYNC message on the C64 via NMI:
+First poc for external MIDI sync IN triggered by VESSEL  on the C64 via NMI by an incoming MIDI SYNC message:

 - use new menupoint: 'NMI MODE' to toggle feature ON border rasterbar changes to white